PaulTorry/LabTemplate/README.md

 ## LabTemplate

-The lab template is a single HTML file to simplify students use
+The lab template is a single HTML file to simplify students use of rubrics and templates.